|Table of contents||Table of diagrams

 The idiomatic rendering of the term aji as "funny business" or "unfinished business" covers the practical usage of aji without giving in as much to "lingering latent" vagueries.

 Often, bad aji means your stones have bad shape.
-If you have a lot of bad aji, it means you are bound hand and foot, and cannot fight with full strength, because doing so might make the aji work for your opponent.
+If you have a lot of bad aji, it can result in being bound hand and foot - in other words, not able to fight with full strength, because doing so might make the aji work for your opponent.
 Good aji, on the other hand, usually means your stones have good shape and little or no weakness.

 Claiming territory with bad aji means that there are still many ways for your opponent to reduce or invade it.
 It has often to do with the fact that your surrounding position is thin.
 Doing so with good aji means the opposite.